-Alicia Chaffey is a versatile classical pianist, teacher and accompanist based in London.
+Alicia is a classical pianist, teacher, mentor, collaborator and advocate of mental health, based in London.

-Alicia a dedicated teacher who is passionate about providing a well-rounded musical education to her students.
-She combines her own love for music making and creative teaching approach to inspire students of all ages and abilities.
-As a soloist, she has given several recital tours around the UK and performed in venues including St-Martin-In-The-Field's, The Purcell Room (Southbank Centre) and St. John’s Smith Square.
-Alicia is an experienced concerto soloist and in 2013 made her London concerto debut performing Grieg’s Piano Concerto with the Royal Holloway Philharmonic Orchestra at St. John's Smith Square.
-In 2015, Alicia performed Beethoven’s Fourth Piano Concerto to high praise, her performance described as ‘poised and polished with admirable clarity of finger work and variety of tone colour’ by Peter Hewitt, Chief Executive of Benslow Music Trust.
+Praised for her profound sensitivity, expressive touch and spellbinding performances, Alicia has given several recital tours around the UK and performed at St. John’s Smith Square, St-Martin-In-The-Field's, St. James’ Piccadilly and The Southbank Centre.
+She is an experienced concerto soloist made her London concerto debut in 2013 performing Grieg’s Piano Concerto with the Royal Holloway Philharmonic Orchestra at St. John's Smith Square.
+She also performed Beethoven’s Fourth Piano Concerto in 2015, her performance described as ‘poised and polished with admirable clarity of finger work and variety of tone colour’ by Peter Hewitt, Chief Executive of Benslow Music Trust.